apache/incubator-seata-website/docs/en-us/overview/faq.md

 **Consequence:** global transaction rollback succeeds, a resource is occupied, resulting in resource suspension problem

 **Anti-suspension measures:** when a rolls back and finds that the rollback undo has not been inserted, an undo record with log_status=1 is inserted.
-When a local transaction (business write operation SQL and corresponding undo are a local transaction) is committed, it fails due to the primary key conflict of the undo table.
+When a local transaction (business write operation SQL and corresponding undo are a local transaction) is committed, it fails due to the unique key conflict of the undo table.

 ********
 <h3 id='4'>Q: 4.How to use the Seata framework to ensure transaction isolation?</h3>